MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bots-files.md

 ---
 # Send and receive files through your bot

->**Note:** This feature is currently available in Developer Preview.
+>**Note:** This feature is currently available only in [Developer Preview](~/resources/dev-preview/developer-preview).

 Your bot can send and receive files with users in the personal context.
 You can use this to implement expense reporting, image recognition, file archival, e-signatures, and other scenarios involving direct manipulation of file content.
 Files shared in Teams typically appear as cards, and allow rich in-app viewing.
 In channels you can also post messages with card attachments referencing existing SharePoint files.

-One way of sending files is using the Microsoft Graph APIs for OneDrive and SharePoint [as documented here](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/).
+One way of sending files is using the Microsoft Graph APIs for [OneDrive and SharePoint](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/).
 This method requires obtaining ongoing access to the user's OneDrive folder through the standard OAuth2 authorization flow.
 The following sections describe a simple alternative mechanism if you only need to send file content as a result of direct user interaction such as sending a message.
 This API is provided as part of the Microsoft Teams Bot Platform.

 ## Receiving files in personal chat